4xnicoo/autoprayer/README.md

 - Anthropic API key for Claude
 - ElevenLabs API key for voiceover generation

+- > [!WARNING]
+> Anthropic and ElevenLabs API has usage costs.
+Although small, the usage costs can become expensive quickly.
+We are not responsible for any software failures resulting in elevated API costs/usage.

 These will be saved in `config.json` for future use.

 ## Usage